cansar/cansar.github.io/_posts/2020-04-25-jekyll-experiment.md

 subtitle: A long overdue website update
 ---

-I've been meaning to update my personal website for a long time and this is an experiment.
+I've been writing a fair bit in the last few months.
+I've also been meaning to update my personal website for a quite while.
+This is an experimental first step in that direction.
+I'm planning on slowly pushing out more pieces in the futures.